madsobitsoe/Systemudvikling2021-cookbook/exercises/week4/index.md

 - **Stage**: A window is called a `Stage` in JavaFX
 - **Scene**: The *contents* of a `Stage` (window) is called a `Scene`
 - **Scene Graph**: The *contents* of a `Stage` are organized into a `Scene Graph`
 - **Node**: Some content we can put into a `Scene Graph`, e.g. a textbox, a button or some pretty images.
+Nodes can contain other nodes.
-- **Group**: A group of nodes, i.e. content.
-A group is used for layout in the GUI, e.g. in a grid view or a tile view.
+- **Event**: When the user clicks a button, drags the mouse, moves the window etc., it is an `Event`.
+We can detect events in our code and do different things when they happen.

 These concepts will make more sense when we have used them.